19 Equations of Fluid Motion

 For example, on the one hand, an integral approach could be used to find total effects, such as the forces on a body in the flow, but without necessarily solving for all of the point properties in the flow.
 Knowing what the fluid is doing at the flow at every point may not be necessary, and an integrated approach may be more appropriate.
 On the other hand, the differential approach, as shown in the figure below, would be needed if the local distributions of flow velocity and pressure at points in the flow and over the surface of a body were the desired outcome.

 Likewise, a Lagrangian approach might be adopted over an Eulerian approach because it makes the problem description more manageable in modeling the physical problem and/or from a mathematical description and/or solution methodology.
-Part of the skills needed in fluid dynamics and aerodynamics problem solving (and engineering problem solving, in general) is to decide which type of basic model to apply to specific problems.
-Sometimes, such decisions may not be obvious even for an experienced engineer, and different approaches may need to be tried tentatively before deciding.
+Part of the skills needed in fluid dynamics and aerodynamics problem solving (and engineering problem solving, in general) is to decide which type of foundational model to apply to specific problems.
+Sometimes, such decisions may not be immediately apparent, even for an experienced engineer, and different approaches may need to be tried tentatively before deciding on the best approach.

 For example, it may be desired to predict the velocity and pressure distribution over the surface of an airfoil or wing, as shown in the figure below.
 The question is then: What basic form of the aerodynamic model should be used?
 In this case, the answer is a differential model in that point properties such as flow velocity, streamlines, and pressures could be determined.
 Integral forms of the equations would be appropriate only when the overall or integrated aerodynamic effects are needed.
 The total lift on the wing is an integral quantity because it arises from the effects of the pressure distribution when it is resolved and integrated over the wing’s surface.